What is an Anchor Snubber or Bridle?

 In a nutshell, snubbers and bridles help prevent snatch loads that are jolting to the crew and destructive to your boat's deck, hardware and windlass.
 These loads also facilitate anchor drag or can unset your anchor altogether.
 Snatch loads occur when the forces generated from wind, waves and currents are sufficient to move the boat with enough energy to make the anchor chain taut.
 Once the chain is tight, the boat decelerates instantaneously and imposes an extraordinary load on the anchor, chain, boat and hardware.
 Deploying a snubber or bridle into the system reduces or eliminates snatch loads by absorbing much of the associated energy and slowing deceleration.
 In tight anchorages where optimal scope cannot be achieved, deploying a snubber or bridle can provide an additional layer of protection against anchor drag.
 Since the chain is less likely to be lifted off the seabed, the anchor shaft is more likely to remain horizontal which is optimal for keeping the anchor set.
 Bridles can also be used for improving boat motion at anchor.

-For those who sleep in a V-berth, snubbers or bridles are critical to a good night's rest as they reduce ground tackle related noise, generally, and they eliminate the sawing noise made by the chain rolling back-and-forth across the bow roller.
+For those who sleep in a V-berth, snubbers or bridles are important for a good night's rest as they reduce ground tackle related noise, generally, and eliminate the sawing noise made by the chain rolling back-and-forth across the bow roller.

 anchor snubber no wind anchor snubber light wind anchor snubber strong wind